Topographic Survey Cost in Florida

 Traditional survey vs drone topographic survey — which is better?

 Traditional total station surveys are best for small sites (under 5 acres) and areas requiring sub-centimeter precision.
-Drone surveys are better for large sites (5+ acres), faster (500+ acres per day), and more cost-effective at scale.
+Drone surveys are better for large sites (5+ acres), cover far more ground per day, and save the most field hours at scale.
 Both achieve 1-5 cm accuracy with ground control.
-Heavily vegetated sites may require LiDAR drones ($50-$200/acre).
+Heavily vegetated sites need LiDAR rather than photogrammetry, because a camera cannot see the ground through canopy — and LiDAR shifts the cost from the field into office data extraction.

 Quick Answer

-The biggest cost factors are property size, vegetation density, and the contour interval required.
-South Florida costs 15-25% more than other regions.
-Tighter contours (0.5-1 foot) cost more than standard 2-foot intervals.
+The biggest drivers are site size, vegetation density, and the contour interval required.
+Tighter contours (0.5-1 foot) need more data points than standard 2-foot intervals, and on a heavily vegetated site the office extraction can outweigh the fieldwork entirely.

 What Is a Topographic Survey?